bowmnath/cis-457-w22/activities/week-06-tcp.md

 12. Why is a triple duplicate ACK treated differently than a timeout for purposes of congestion control?

-13. Which of the following parties can "break" TCP's congestion control (cause an unreasonable amount of data to be sent into the network) on a network shared by several hosts:
+13. If they decide to deviate from TCP's congestion control policies, which of the following parties can "break" TCP's congestion control (cause an unreasonable amount of data to be sent into the network) on a network shared by several hosts:
 * A single sender acting on its own
 * A single receiver acting on its own
 * A single sender-receiver pair acting together

+For each of the above,
+explain how or explain why it is not possible.

 14. Even if congestion is not bad enough that packets are dropped, a TCP sender will grow its window faster in an uncongested network than a